Primary Navigation Mobile

 At launch, the e-3008 is available exclusively with a 73kWh battery.
 It’s the largest battery yet to be fitted to an electric Peugeot and gives it an above-average claimed range of 326 miles – again, the most of any Peugeot to date.

-This promises to be particularly impressive for a car of this price, though we do have doubts about how this electric SUV will drive with an even larger and heavier battery fitted.
+This promises to be particularly impressive for a car of this type, though we do have doubts about how this electric SUV will drive with an even larger and heavier battery fitted.

-Peugeot will later introduce an e-3008 with a 422-mile claimed range.
+Peugeot will later introduce an e-3008 with a 435-mile claimed range.
 Could it be enough to tempt you out of a petrol or hybrid?

-In testing on a mix of UK A- and B-roads, we averaged 3.6 miles per kilowatt hour (kWh), which is middling for a vehicle of this size, but should mean the e-3008 is good for 260 miles, giving greater scope for longer distances.
+In testing on a mix of UK A- and B-roads, we averaged 3.6 miles per kilowatt hour (kWh) from the standard-battery version.
+This is middling for a vehicle of this size, but should mean the e-3008 is good for 260 miles, giving greater scope for long distances journeys than some rivals.

-Peugeot also claims it can charge at up to 160kW, enabling a 20-80% recharge in half an hour in ideal conditions with a fast enough charger.
-When replenishing the e-3008’s battery at home, with a 7.4kW charger (the typical outage of a home charger) it will take six hours to take the battery from 20 to 80%.
+Peugeot also claims the e-3008 can charge at up to 160kW on the public network, enabling a 20-80% recharge in half an hour in ideal conditions with a fast enough charger.
+When replenishing the e-3008’s battery at home, a 7.4kW wallbox charge will take six hours to take the battery from 20 to 80%.

 The E-3008 is the first electric Peugeot to come with an eight-year warranty.